-Myth: Paragraph transitions should be placed at the ends of paragraphs
+Myth: Place paragraph transitions at the ends of the paragraph

 We might guess that this common misconception comes from a desire for students to be forward-looking.
 As such, we can hazard a guess that the rule, “paragraph transitions should always happen at the ends of paragraphs,” is a provisional one taught when students are introduced to essay structure.